aldhix/breeze-bootstrap-ui/README.md

 # Breeze Bootstrap UI for Laravel Breeze

-This package provides **Bootstrap 5 UI** for Laravel Breeze (Blade only), making it easier to use Breeze with a modern and responsive frontend.
+This package provides **Bootstrap 5 UI** for Laravel Breeze (Blade only), making it easier to scaffold authentication views with a modern and responsive frontend.

+**Minimum Requirements:**

+- PHP: ^8.2
+- Laravel Framework: ^12.0
+- Laravel Breeze: ^2.3

 Perfect if you want to quickly set up Laravel Breeze + Bootstrap without extra configuration.

----

 ## 🚀 Installation